JacksonDoran/missile/README.md

 To install:
- Enter folder in which you wish to install type "sudo su" to becom super user
+ *Enter folder in which you wish to install
+ *Type "sudo su" to become super user
- Type "npm install "echo-missile"
+ *Type "npm install "echo-missile"
+ *Type "sudo npm install node-hid"
- After install type "cd node_modules"
+ *After install type "cd node_modules"
- Type "cd echo-missile"
+ *Type "cd echo-missile"
- Type "ls"
+ *Type "ls"
- Here you will see all the files
+ *Here you will see all the files
- Type "sudo node "file name""
+ *Type "sudo node "file name""

  License: MIT